ethereum/portal-website/pages/concepts/execution-clients.md

 The Portal Network is a new foundation for Ethereum execution client architecture that fundamentally fixes many inherent limitations imposed by the original DevP2P based architecture.
-The goal of this blog post will be to explore what those limitations are, how the Portal Network solves them, and what the resulting execution client looks like when built off of this new architecture.
+Here we  explore what those limitations are, how the Portal Network solves them, and what the resulting execution client looks like when built off of this new architecture.

 ## Execution Client Requirements